zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/b2b-documents-schemas/b2b-documents-schemas.md

 ## Introduction

-This lab walks you through the steps to create a B2B Purchase Order Document based on a Schema
+This lab walks you through the steps to create a B2B Purchase Order Document based on a Schema.

-Estimated Lab Time:  15 minutes
+Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:

-* Create a new B2B Schema
+* Create a new B2B Schema.
-* Create a new B2B Document
+* Create a new B2B Document.
-* Customize B2B Schema
+* Customize B2B Schema.
-* Generate Implementation Guide
+* Generate Implementation Guide.

 ### Prerequisites

 This lab assumes you have:

-* All previous labs successfully completed
+* All previous labs successfully completed.
-* Completed [Getting Started with B2B in Oracle Integration](../workshops/freetier/?lab=gettingStartedB2B) Lab which explains B2B concepts at a high level
+* Completed [Getting Started with B2B in Oracle Integration](../workshops/freetier/?lab=gettingStartedB2B) Lab which explains B2B concepts at a high level.

 ## Task 1: Create a new B2B schema